Five Things Your IT Disaster Recovery Plan Should Cover

 Just having a disaster recovery plan is not enough.
 As laws and technology evolve, changes need to be made to your emergency procedures.
 Here are the five essentials of an IT Disaster Recovery Plan:

 Impacts can be financial, legal, personal or public opinion.
-BIA (or Business Impact Analysis) helps the business owner assimilate the consequences of disruption and gather information for developing recovery strategies.
-An effective BIA will help you identify -
+A Business Impact Analysis (Or BIA) helps the business owner assimilate the consequences of disruption and gather information for developing recovery strategies.
+An effective BIA will help you identify:

 -> Lost sales income